Kolos65/Mockable/README.md

 To solve this, the macro expansion is enclosed in a pre-defined compile-time flag called **`MOCKING`** that can be leveraged to exclude generated mock implementations from release builds.

-> ⚠️ Since the **`MOCKING`** flag is not defined in your project by defaut, you won't be able to use mock implementations unless you configure it.
+> ⚠️ Since the **`MOCKING`** flag is not defined in your project by default, you won't be able to use mock implementations unless you configure it.

-### When using framework modules or a non-mudular project:
+### When using framework modules or a non-modular project:
 Define the flag in your target's build settings for debug build configuration(s):
 1. Open your **Xcode project**.
 2. Go to your target's **Build Settings**.